Published Apr 12, 2023

 Irritable Bowel Syndrome (IBS)

-Irritable Bowel Syndrome (IBS) is a condition that affects the bowels.
+Irritable Bowel Syndrome (IBS) is a digestive problem that affects the bowels.
 IBS may include symptoms of constipation as well as diarrhea.
 Treatment for IBS includes interventions such as dietary adjustments, lifestyle changes, probiotics, medication, and mental health treatment.

 Celiac Disease